FunkyMonky1/Stardew-Valley-Crops-Rest-Controller/README.md

 # Stardew-Valley-Crops-Rest-Controller
-using own Crops api rest controller  to get  specific Elements
+using own Crops  rest controller  to get  specific Elements